Shopping for Food

 - High fiber—5 grams or more of fiber per serving

-- Good source—contains 10 percent to 19 percent of the daily value for a certain nutrient
+- Good source—contains 10 percent to 19 percent of the daily value of a particular nutrient.

 Look for the Freshest Produce

 You should always check the label for the expiration date on the foods before purchasing.
-When shopping at the supermarket, always check the dates of food before making a purchase.
+When shopping at the supermarket, always check the food dates before making a purchase.
 Also, check the look of the food.
 Does it look and smell fresh?
 Frozen foods should be frozen, and refrigerated foods should be cold.
 Purchase these items last to prevent thawing.
-When leaving the grocery, check the receipt and make sure that the correct change was given.
-You will provide the grocery list, pass, and change to the patient to record the purchases.
+When leaving the grocery, check the receipt and ensure the correct change was given.
+You will provide the patient’s grocery list, pass, and adaptation to record the purchases.

 Returning Home and Food Storage

-When returning to the patient’s home, make sure the patient gets inside the house safely; then, you can go back to retrieve the food.
-All frozen and refrigerated items need to be put away first, followed by the pantry items.
-Try to use the items before the expiration date so they don’t go to waste.
+When returning to the patient’s home, ensure the patient gets inside the house safely; then, you can retrieve the food.
+All frozen and refrigerated items must be put away first, followed by the pantry items.
+Try to use the things before the expiration date so they don’t go to waste.
 Proper storage is essential to maintain the quality and safety of food.
 Meat, poultry, and fish must be refrigerated immediately.
 Here is a video to help with storing food safely.

 Guidelines for Food Storage